Making use of text data, tables and digitizing

 Adding your KMZ/KML file to QGIS

-Open up a new project in QGIS and add in the file you created in tutorial (instead of loading a shapefile from the L:\ drive (e.g. PG_photos.kml), or you can load a KMZ file from your K:\ drive).
+Open up a new project in QGIS and add KML file from the L:\ drive (e.g. PG_photos.kml), or you can load a KMZ file from your K:\ drive) if you have any.

 Once that is loaded, use the QuickMapServices plugin to add a webmap base layer below the points to give geographical reference to your data.

 Question 5 (1 mark – see distribution below): Include a screenshot of your KML/KMZ file (0.5 mark) with the base map (0.5 marks) in your write-up.
 You can use the snipping tool on Osmotar (or something similar on you own computer).

 Assignment #2 – 5% due in two weeks (the week of Oct.2)

 - Save the answers for the questions 1, 2, 3, 5 in a Word document labelled as lastname_firstname_geog204_A2 (Note: Do NOT forget your name and studentID in WORD file)